JelleZijlstra/autotyping/README.md

 When I refactor code I often find myself tediously adding type annotations that are obvious from context: functions that don't return anything, boolean flags, etcetera.
-That's where autotyper comes in: it automatically adds those types and inserts the right annotations.
+That's where autotyping comes in: it automatically adds those types and inserts the right annotations.